Month 12, Day 17, Thursday 9:05 a.m.

 The whole room filled with grumbles of frustration and relief, and they filtered out.

-Sebastien looked for Tanya in the crowd, tracking the other girl’s dusty blonde hair as she headed toward the dorms.
+Sebastien looked for Tanya in the crowd, tracking the other woman’s dusty blonde hair as she headed toward the dorms.
 Not just anyone could set off the rogue magic sirens, and from the things she’d pieced together from reports and rumors of Aberrants, it wasn’t a simple process that could be triggered by accident.
 ‘That is simply too much of a coincidence.’

 As if noticing Sebastien’s eyes on her, Tanya moved closer to them and said, “You should both probably go to the infirmary and get checked out.”